dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 ![](microsoft_analysis_files/figure-html/wordcloud-1.png)

-I perform a sentiment analysis on the text data by comparing the words with those from the [NRC Word-Emotion Association Lexicon](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm), which assigns them two 8 emotions (eg, anger, joy, etc) and 2 sentiments (postive and negative).
+I perform a sentiment analysis on the text data by comparing the words with those from the [NRC Word-Emotion Association Lexicon](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm), which assigns them to 8 emotions (eg, anger, joy, etc) and 2 sentiments (postive and negative).
 I create a new variable, positivity, which is the difference between the positive and negative sentiments.

 ```r
 sentiments <- sapply(textdata, function(x) get_nrc_sentiment(as.character(x)))